captanlevi/Contour-Detection-Pytorch/README.md

 The model used a pretrained vgg-16 network as encoder, a symmetric light weight decoder.
 During training only the decoder is trained as mentioned in the paper.
 The decoder makes use of unpooling layers to upsample, each unpooling layer recives corrosponding indices from the relevant pooling layer in the decoder.
 ![](./Images/model.png)

+## Training details
+I use mini-batch size of 8, that is a single image randomly cropped four times and then flipped horizontally and cropped four times.
+A total of 10,383 training examples from the PASCAL datast have been used.
+The model is traning for 30 epochs , each epoch goes over all images once.
+The learning rate is fixed at 1e-4.
+Optimizer used is Adam.